 How often do you think about your HVAC system?
-For most homeowners, it’s merely a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the funds for a pricey repair.
+For most homeowners in Columbus, it’s merely a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the money for an expensive repair.

-The heating, air conditioning and plumbing professionals at Service Experts are here to share some indications for when it’s time to replace your home’s HVAC system.
+The heating, air conditioning and plumbing professionals at Service Experts Heating & Air Conditioning are here to share some indications for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.

-While it’s common to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.
+While it’s normal to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.

 Your kitchen is freezing, but you start sweating as soon as you enter the living room.
-Why can’t your HVAC system maintain a even temperature throughout your entire home?
+Why can’t your HVAC system cultivate a even temperature throughout your entire home?

 Hughes points out that it’s also worth inspecting your ductwork if you notice uneven temperatures.

 “The ductwork is what spreads warm and cool air to each individual area in the home.
 It’s critical that whoever comes out to replace your HVAC system look at the ductwork to make sure it can manage the amount of air that the system needs to move,” he said.